Why Understanding Your Building Contract Matters

 Custom/Builder's Own Contracts: Risks to Watch

-Some builders prepare their own bespoke contracts rather than using industry-standard HIA or MBA documents.
+Some builders prepare their own custom contracts rather than using industry-standard HIA or MBA documents.
 While not inherently problematic, custom contracts remove the certainty that comes with well-established, legally tested standard forms.

 Red flags in custom contracts: